Inpler (Eplerenone)

 What If You Miss a Dose?

-If you miss your dose and it is less than 12 hours before your next dose, skip the missed dose and take your next dose when you are meant to.
-Otherwise, take it as soon as you remember, then go back to taking your medicine as you would normally.
+If you miss a dose and it's less than 12 hours before your next dose, skip the missed dose.
+If it's more than 12 hours, take it as soon as you remember, but do not double the dose.

 Available Tablet Strengths